unit9/gae-secure-scaffold-python/README.md

 Files directly in '/src' are rebased into '/out' (e.g. `src/main.py` becomes `out/main.py`).

-The `/static` directory is generated based on src/app folder.
-Html files are build based on jade files.
-JavaScript files are compiled from coffeeScript files.

 Local Front End server works on port 3000 (http://localhost:3000).

 Local Back End server works on port 8080 (http://localhost:8080).

-Right now `index.html` file is provided as static file from `out/static/index.html`.
+Right now `index.html` file has provided as static file from `out/static/index.html`.
 If you decide to generate this from template, uncomment routing in `main.py` (line 30) and class at `handlers.py` (lines 19-23).
 And change rule from app.yaml.base (line 42)